 Department of Mathematics

 University of Colorado Boulder

-	My office is Math 360 and my office hours are W 2-3pm and F 9-10am, subject to change.
+My office is Math 360 and my office hours for Fall 2013 are

 - My research is in algebraic combinatorics and my advisor is Richard Green.